 Trudi describes the “hunk-o-seedlings” (HOS) method that I illustrate with the photos in the SlideShare above.
 Another option is to ‘prick out’ (a term used in the UK) in April (in Michigan) to the next size pot if the seedlings need more room.
 If you wish, a cold frame is excellent for growing on to the next size of plants from your WS jugs and containers.
 I also found last year that using the tote and red solo cups method worked very well for the vigorous, Ammi, as well as finicky or slower to germinate plants.
 Echinacea (coneflower) started slow, but when things warmed up, it took off growing vigorously.
 Snowdrop Madonna Anemone was VERY slow to germinate but then grew just fine during July – August.
 I transplanted it into pots to let it fully mature without competition from other types of plants.
 Photos are below.

-- Old brownie tins are just the right size for bottom watering WS jugs.
-I keep my vintage 9 x 9 brownie tins and a full watering can nearby outside to hydrate winter sowing jugs from March through June.
-They are useful inside too as the photo illustrates.
+- Old brownie tins or large store mushroom containers are just the right size for bottom watering WS jugs.
+I keep my vintage 9 x 9 brownie tins and a full watering can nearby outside in to hydrate winter sowing jugs from March through June.
+They are useful inside too in winter as the photo illustrates.

 - Lift the jug and see if it feels light.
 If so, put the jug in the tin, add water and wait about 15-20 minutes.
 The jug will draw up the water from below through the drainage holes.

 Anemone and the hybrid Green Twister Echinacea are examples of perennials that need two or three years to get to full blooming size.
 Green Twister is pictured here as as a two year old plant.
 Ammi (an annual) and the pink Echinacea cultivar shown were robust and flowered well in year one.

 Winter Sown seedlings are tough.
 Those that remain will be champions.